Funding supports returning visitor experiences

 It’s an iconic Scottish image, from what is hailed as the world’s greatest railway journey.
 Whether you're onboard the Jacobite Express, or Hogwart’s Express as it is in the Harry Potter films, or watching as it steams over the 21 arched Glenfinnan Viaduct, it is an unforgettable experience.

 The local community leases and runs the car park.
 All income from the small parking fee goes into community projects.
-To maximise the benefits as lockdown restrictions lift, Glenfinnan Community Facilities SCIO has also accessed a capital grant from HIE towards a visitor information and COVID wellbeing unit, and two new automated ticket machines.
+Post lockdown, Glenfinnan Community Facilities SCIO accessed a capital grant from HIE towards a visitor information and COVID wellbeing unit, and for two new automated ticket machines.

 Where to now?